 • All nominations must be directed to the Chair of the Selection Committee

-• To declare each nominated individual eligible, the committee researcher (Assistant AD for Sports Communications, research designee) will validate the nominee's credentials and past record
+• To declare each nominated individual eligible, the committee researcher (Associate Athletic Director/Media Relations and Compliance, research designee) will validate the nominee's credentials and past record

 • Nominees are then compared by merit and credentials across categories